calendar clock display eur stats uservideo-camera

 Global Compact: A non-binding United Nations pact to encourage businesses and firms worldwide to adopt sustainable and socially responsible policies, and to report on their implementation.
 The UN Global Compact is a principle-based framework for businesses, stating ten principles in the areas of human rights, labor, the environment and anti-corruption.

-GLOBALG.A.P.: The GLOBALG.A.P. standards and add-ons cover safe and responsible farming practices.
-Topics include environmental aspects such as water, plant protection products, fertilizer, biodiversity, soil and waste management, as well as criteria on animal health and welfare, food safety, and workers’ health, safety and welfare.
-We require our suppliers of fruit products to have the following certificates or letter of conformance from GLOBALG.A.P:
+GLOBALG.A.P.: The GLOBAL Good Agricultural Practice standards and related supplements cover safe and responsible agricultural practices.
+They encompass environmental concerns such as water, plant protection products, fertilisers, biodiversity, soil and waste management, as well as criteria relating to animal health and welfare, food safety and the health, safety and welfare of workers.

 Green electricity: Electricity from renewable sources (hydraulic, wind, solar).